SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 ### Signed Bytes

 A range from 0 to 255 is useful, but sometimes we also want to use negative values.
-Since our Byte can only represent 256 distinct values (assuming 8 bits per Byte), we will have to repurpose some of its values to become negative.
+Since our Byte can only represent 256 distinct values, we will have to repurpose some of these values to become negative.

 <svg width="592" height="50" style="display:block;margin:auto; --rect-width: 588px;--neg-width: 294px;">
     <rect x="2" y="2" style="width:var(--neg-width);" height="40" fill="var(--illus)" stroke="rgb(128,128,128)" stroke-width="2"/>